pisceanfoot/DataStaxDay/README.md

 **Allow Filtering**: If you're tempted to use Allow Filtering in production, see the advice for Secondary Indexes above.

-**Batche**s: Batches solve a different problem in Cassandra than they do in relational databases.
+**Batches**: Batches solve a different problem in Cassandra than they do in relational databases.
 Use them to get an atomic operation for a single PK across multiple tables.
 Do NOT use them to batch large numbers of operations assuming Cassandra will optimize the query performance of the batch.
 It doesn't work that way.
 Use batches appropriately or not at all.

 ----------